1. COLLECTION AND USE OF INFORMATION

 (a) Sharing Information With Third Parties.
 We may use third party service providers and suppliers to facilitate our Content or other services we provide, and they may have access to Personal Information.
 The Museum may partner with other third parties to provide specific services ("Third Parties").
 When you request such services, the Museum will share Personal Information to the Third Parties for them to provide the services.
 Such Third Parties shall be required to maintain the confidentiality, security and integrity of the Personal Information.

 (b) Cookies.
-We may send cookies, which are small pieces of data, to your web browser to facilitate your use of the Site.
-You can choose whether to accept cookies by adjusting the settings of your browser.
+We may send cookies, which are small pieces of data, to your web browser to facilitate your use of the Site or App.
+If accessing via a browser, you can choose whether to accept cookies by adjusting the settings of your browser.
 If your browser is set to reject cookies, you may still be able to use the Site, but your use may be limited to certain minimal functionality.

 3. HOW WE PROTECT YOUR INFORMATION

 (a) Confidentiality and Security.
 The Museum takes commercially reasonable precautions to protect your Personal Information both online and off-line, but absolute security cannot be guaranteed.
 It is important for you to protect against unauthorized access to your password and to your computer.
 The Museum shall not be liable for the transfer of any Personal Information resulting from loss or distribution of data, the corruption of storage media, power failures, natural phenomena, riots, acts of vandalism, sabotage, terrorism or any other event beyond the Museum's control.

 (b) Links.
 The Site may contain links to other sites that are not necessarily under the control of the Museum.
 The Museum is not responsible for the privacy practices of such other sites and encourages you to be aware when you leave a Museum-sponsored Site and to read the privacy policies of each and every web site that collects personally identifiable information.